 Complete JavaScript code

-Step 9: We need to enter some command lines to run the WebSocket server.
-XAMPP provides more convenient shell options.
-Click on the 'shell' button of the XAMPP control panel and enter:
+Step 9: When running the WebSocket server, we need to enter some command lines.
+XAMPP provides relatively convenient shell options.
+Click the "shell" button in the XAMPP control panel and enter:

 php -q pathtoserver.php |

-When the page is read, an attempt is made to create a WebSocket connection, and the user can then enter information and receive information from the server.
+When the page is read, an attempt will be made to create a WebSocket connection, and the user can then enter the information and receive it from the server.
 Thank you for your patience in reading this tutorial.
-I hope you learned useful knowledge from it.
-HTML5 WebSocket is indeed exciting!
-You can learn about the latest developments of HTML5 WebSocket through The WebSocket API .
+I hope you can learn useful knowledge from it.
+HTML5 WebSocket is really exciting!
+You can learn about the latest developments in HTML5 WebSocket through The WebSocket API.